-Updated NAV announcement
+Updated NAV announcement after the year end

-On 2 March 2023, a post year end NAV update was announced with a pleasing 5.25 pence per share uplift, representing a 5.92% increase on the 31 December 2022 NAV.
+On 2 March 2023, a NAV update was announced with a pleasing 0.84 pence per share uplift, representing a 4.01% increase on the 31 December 2022 NAV.
 This uplift has resulted from a portfolio company, Quantexa, undergoing an external fundraising process after the year end.
 This transaction has since completed and was announced by Quantexa on 4 April 2023.